The art of wet plate collodion (tintype) photography is part chemistry, part improvisation, part psychology and a little bit photography.

 When are you available?

-We have occasional pop-up events in Seattle and are available in Portland on a regular basis.
-We are planning pop-up events this year in Napa and Orange County and other TBD locations.
+We are available in Portland on a regular basis and have occasional pop-up events in Seattle.
 Shoot us a note to schedule in Portland or get on the list for another event!

-We also offer full sessions.
+We also offer longer sessions.
 These are our favorite and can last anywhere from one and a half to three hours depending on your needs.

 Shoot us a note for more info.